paurkedal/episql/README.md

 leave_create_table testarea.note
 ```

-This is not meant as a permanent solution, but may provide a quick way to
+This is not meant as a permanent solution, but provides a quick way to
 inspect or generate unsupported code.
+The XML generator described above
+provides a more faithful representation and is more appropriate for external
+applications.

 [Caqti]: https://github.com/paurkedal/ocaml-caqti